dyne/devuan-sdk/README.md

 ### version 0.4

+#### DISCLAIMER

+This SDK version is not up to date with the Continuous Integration workflow Devuan has in place since a few months now.
+Updates to this SDK will follow, meanwhile be aware that this code will not produce iso images valid for release, since these are done via CI now.

+### Introduction

 This set of scripts aid package maintainers to import sources from Debian, verify signatures and stage them to be imported inside Devuan's git repository.